International Agreement Worker Visa

 Who Can Apply For The Temporary International Agreement Worker Visa?

-As well as meeting the above conditions for the nature of your work, you must also meet additional eligibility criteria.
+In addition to meeting the above conditions for the nature of your work, you must also meet additional eligibility criteria.

 The conditions you must meet include: